zenoss/zenoss-zapp/README.md

 ### WebSocket Message Broadcast
 Zapp WebSockets support listener based message broadcasting.
 In other words, a Zapp can broadcast a message to all connections assigned to a WebSocketListener.
-Broadcasting supports String and Json Pojo messages.
+Broadcasting supports String, binary, and Json messages.
 Message broadcasts is supported through the [EventBus] (#EventBus).
 See below for examples.

-#### Broadcast Message
+#### Broadcast String Message

     @Path("/ws/example")
     @WebSocketListener